Course

 • There is no evidence that further treatment would be effective.

 ASCO now recommends palliative care combined with the usual oncology care as the standard of care for any patient with advanced cancer based on multiple randomized trials that show better results with concurrent care than with usual oncology care.
-Citing benefits such as a better quality of life, better symptom management, reduced anxiety and depression, less caregiver distress, and less aggressive end-of-life care, the ASCO recommends this specialty care should start within eight weeks of a diagnosis.
+Citing benefits such as a better quality of Life, better symptom management, reduced anxiety and depression, less caregiver distress, and less aggressive end-of-life care, the ASCO recommends this specialty care should start within eight weeks of a diagnosis.

-A large variety of other patients qualify for palliative care in addition to oncology patients (13).
+Many other patients qualify for palliative care in addition to oncology patients (13).
 Today, patients with cancer, heart disease, chronic lung disease, AIDS, Alzheimer’s, multiple sclerosis, amyotrophic lateral sclerosis (ALS), and many other serious illnesses are eligible for palliative care., amyotrophic lateral sclerosis (ALS), and many other serious illnesses are eligible for palliative care (13).

 One of the primary goals is symptom management.
-The disease itself may cause symptoms, however treatments can cause them as well; for example, chemotherapy drugs may cause nausea and vomiting.
+The disease itself may cause symptoms.
+However, treatments can cause them as well; for example, chemotherapy drugs may cause nausea and vomiting.
 Also, narcotic drugs to control pain frequently often lead to constipation.
-By providing relief for various symptoms, palliative care can help a patient not only carry on with their daily life but also improve their ability to undergo or complete their medical treatments.By providing relief for various symptoms, palliative care can help a patient not only carry on with their daily life but also improve their ability to undergo or complete their medical treatments.
+By relieving various symptoms, palliative care can help patients continue their daily lives and improve their ability to undergo or complete medical treatments.
+By relieving various symptoms, palliative care can help patients continue their daily lives and strengthen their ability to undergo or complete medical therapies.

 Quiz Questions